-I work at Carnegie Mellon University on teaching computers to understand language.
-I'm also the founding president of the Public Communication for Researchers at CMU, and a 2017 AAAS Mass Media Fellow with SciAm.
+I teach computers to understand language.
+I'm also the founding president of Public Communication for Researchers at CMU, and a 2017 AAAS Mass Media Fellow with SciAm.
 I'm easily distracted by birds.

 Do the laws of physics know their left from their right?